Home server: Remote access

 A home server can be used to provide remote access into the home from devices on the Internet, using remote desktop software and other remote administration software.
 For example, Windows Home Server provides remote access to files stored on the home server via a web interface as well as remote access to Remote Desktop sessions on PCs in the house.
 Similarly, Tonido provides direct access via a web browser from the Internet without requiring any port forwarding or other setup.
 Some enthusiasts often use VPN technologies as well.

-On a Linux server, two popular tools are (among many) VNC and Webmin.
+Two services common on Linux home servers are VNC and Webmin.
 VNC allows clients to remotely view a server GUI desktop as if the user was physically sitting in front of the server.
 A GUI need not be running on the server console for this to occur; there can be multiple 'virtual' desktop environments open at the same time.
 Webmin allows users to control many aspects of server configuration and maintenance all from a simple web interface.
 Both can be configured to be accessed from anywhere on the Internet.

 Servers can also be accessed remotely using the command line-based Telnet and SSH protocols.

 Web serving

 Some users choose to run a web server in order to share files easily and publicly (or privately, on the home network).
 Others set up web pages and serve them straight from their home, although this may be in violation of some ISPs terms of service.
 Sometimes these web servers are run on a nonstandard port in order to avoid the ISP's port blocking.
 Example web servers used on home servers include Apache and IIS.

-Many other web servers are available; see Comparison of lightweight web servers, Comparison of web servers.